 Or if you have to deal with renewable power sources, you might have different generation patterns.
 Diesel gen-sets run 24-7, but if you have solar power or wind power, you might have to take weather forecasts into concern so that you know when you can expect peak production and you have to deal with lesser production.
 Then if you have energy-intensive tasks, you might want to either postpone them or pull them forward.

-All of this needs a very holistic view of looking at the different aspects, which is not how you would operate a mine today.
-Are there insights from other parts of the world that Australia should be looking at adopting locally?
 We can generally benefit from cross-fertilising ideas between different mining countries, but Australia is already a very developed mining community, and a lot of things have been pioneered in this market and then brought to others.

 Our Australian customers are blessed with fairly favourable conditions compared to elsewhere in the world.
-Customers who have exposure to challenging conditions, such as be environmental conditions, high altitudes, unpleasant climates or low ore grades, are often more willing to adopt new technologies because they're more desperate to find ways of staying in business.
+Customers who have exposure to challenging conditions, such as poor environmental conditions, high altitudes, unpleasant climates or low ore grades, are often more willing to adopt new technologies because they're more desperate to find ways of staying in business.
 Miners who are at the edge of competitiveness are more willing to try new things, and that is not so much the case in Australia.

 What will it take to accelerate the adoption of sustainable technologies?